 Familiarizing yourself with the procedure before undergoing a root canal treatment can help you feel more at ease.
 But if you have any questions or concerns, don’t be afraid to ask your dentist.
 He or she can walk you through the process and help you feel more comfortable.

-At Schererville and Chesterton Family Dentistry, we understand that some dental treatments might seem intimidating.
+At Schererville Family Dentistry, we understand that some dental treatments might seem intimidating.
 We do our best to accommodate your needs and address your concerns, and we make the extra effort to create a comfortable environment for all of our patients.
 If you’re feeling any tooth pain, give us a call today, and we’ll help determine what the problem might be.